evkx/evkx.github.io/content/models/citroën/ë-c3/ë-C3/_index.md

 ## Battery, range, and charging

-The battery has a gross capacity of 44kWh and a net capacity of 43kWh, meaning you have a 1kWh buffer for protection.
-(2.3%).
+The electric vehicle features a high-capacity battery with a gross capacity of 44 kWh and a net usable capacity of 43 kWh, providing an 1 kWh buffer (3.6%) for battery protection.
 The Lithium-Ion battery uses [LFP technology.](../../../../technology/battery/cellchemistry/#lithium-iron-phosphate-battery-lfp) This has some benefits and disadvantages from the typical NCA/NCM batteries.

 The [WLTP range](../../../../guides/understandingrange/wltp/) is 320 km (199 mi).
 The consumption is 13.4kWh/100km for the WLTP standard test.
-For more details about the range, see real-world data and range listing on this model's [range and consumption](rangeandconsumption/) page.
+For more details about the range, see real-world data and range listing on this model’s [range and consumption](rangeandconsumption/) page.

-The maximum DC charging speed is 100kW.
-A full charge from 0 - 100% would take 64 minutes, while a more common scenario of 10-80% would take 25 minutes.
+The vehicle supports fast DC charging with a maximum power of 100 kW.
+Charging from 0% to 100% takes approximately 64 minutes, while a more typical charging scenario from 10% to 80% takes 25 minutes with an average charging speed at 73 kW.
 If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 13% to 69%, resulting in an actual charge speed, including time loss, of 64kW.
 Each charge session would take 23 minutes and 34 seconds.

 For the theoretical 1000km challenge, starting with a full battery and driving at 120km/h (75 mph), assuming optimal driving conditions and consumption of 24kWh/100km, 1000km will take 11 hours and 25 minutes.
 This trip will require nine charge session(s) charging from 15% to 66%.
 The total time lost for charging up the battery will be 186 minutes.